daniel-dpq/TangleDiff/README.md

 Sampling
 -----------------------------------------------------------------------------------------------------

 Specifiy configures in `config/sample.yaml` before sampling.
-If you are using your own model, make sure data, model, diffusion configures are specified the same as your training figures.
+If you are using your own model, make sure data, model, diffusion configures are specified the same as your training configures.
 Some important configures are listed as:
 * `condition.binding_energy_condition` - binding energy range.
 Choices: `0 ~ 4`
 * `sample.ckpt` - model checkpoint to load.
 * `sample.num_samples/` - number of sequences to sample.
 * `sample.per_proc_batch_size/` - batch size per GPU.
 * `sample.sample_length/` - sample lengths. can be `null`, an `int` or a `list` range.
 * `sample.cfg_scale/` -
-hyperparameter that controls the strength of the guidance toward the conditional signal in classifer free guidance.
+hyperparameter that controls the strength of the guidance toward the conditional signal in classifer-free guidance.
 1 for unconditional generation.
 * `sample.out_dir/` - path to save.

 We provide some script examples to run unconditional, length-specified, binding-energy-specified sampling in `./sample.sh`.
 Some example outputs are also provided in `examples`.